 There are many passages in the Scripture that are difficult to understand.
 And some of these, even though they seem clear, just don’t “fit.”
 Even after following all the rules of biblical interpretation – taking into account context, definitions, grammar, etc. – they just don’t fit into our understanding – our theology.

-The Greek word translated “trusted” and “trusting” is pisteuo and is used 99 times in John’s Gospel.
+The Greek word translated both as "believed" and "entrusting” is pisteuo and is used 99 times in John’s Gospel.
 Every translation I know of translates this word consistently as “believe” except for the one time in this passage where it is used of Jesus “trusting” or “entrusting” Himself.

 “But to as many as received Him, He gave the right to become children of God – to those who believe in His name, who were born not from bloods, nor of the will of the flesh nor of the will of a man, but of God.”